AbdullahHamdanAldassoukii/autonomous-quadrotor-with-manipulator/README.md

   <img src="./misc/cover.JPG" width="550"/>
 </p>

-Quadcopters are an increasingly popular technology, emerging in applications that include package delivery services and traversing human-inaccessible environments.
-Met with both excitement and controversy, autonomous control of quadcopters is a topic essential to the technology's success in the future.
 In this project, we implement an autonomous control system for a quadrotor with the ultimate goal to transit to a particular location, pick up a small block, and return it to a destination point and drop the block.
 To achieve this, the project involves implementation of PID controllers, state machines, signal processing of Optitrack data, mechanical design and 3D-printing skills, as well as delta arm kinematics.

+## Code Structure

+****

 ## Hardware Architecture